MyEtherWallet/knowledge-base-v3/src/content/best-of/how-not-to-miss-out-on-ico.md

 {
-"title"       : "Best ways to mitigate missing out on that hot ICO", "sort"        : "18",
+"title"       : "Best Ways to Avoid Missing Out on That ICO", "sort"        : "18",
 "category"    : "Best Of",
 "description" : "Best Of",